ISCOUTB/S.L.O.T.H/README.md

 A comprehensive, enterprise-grade ETL (Extract, Transform, Load) system designed to transform Excel spreadsheets into structured databases with formula parsing, data validation, and automated SQL generation capabilities.

 > **⚠️ MVP Notice**: This is a Minimum Viable Product developed for academic research.
 The system is functional but requires significant refactoring and optimization before production use.
-See [MVP Status & Future Development](#️-mvp-status--future-development) for details.
+See [MVP Status &amp; Future Development](#️-mvp-status--future-development) for details.

 ## 🚀 Overview